Robust Recovery of Low-Rank Matrices with Non-Orthogonal Sparse Decomposition from Incomplete Measurements: Convergence of ATLAS

 \end{enumerate} \end{definition} \begin{theorem}[Local Convergence to Global {Minimizers}] Assume that $L$ satisfies $(H)$, $(H1)$.
 If $L$ has the Kurdyka-Lojasiewicz property at its global minimizer $(u_\ast^1,\dots,v_\ast^R)$, {then} there exist $\eps, \eta > 0$, such that {the initial conditions

-imply that} the {iterations $(u_k^1,\dots,v_k^R)$ generated by} (PAM) converge to $(u_*^1,\dots,v_*^R) \in \argmin L$.
+imply that} the {iterations $(u_k^1,\dots,v_k^R)$ generated by} (PAM) converge to $(u_*^1,\dots,v_*^R)$\\ $\in \argmin L$.
 If $L$ has the Kurdyka-Lojasiewicz at each point of its domain, {then} either $\Vert (u_k^1,\dots,v_k^R) \Vert_2 \rightarrow \infty$ or $(u_k^1,\dots,v_k^R)$ converges to a stationary point of $L$. \end{theorem}

-\begin{remark}{} \red{(i) The main difficulty in characterizing the convergence radius in Theorem \ref{LocalConvergence} is to characterize the KL-parameters $U$ and $\eta$ of $L$.
-Doing so for a non-convex functional like $J_\abg^R$ is a challenging task on its own and thus the main reason for us to defer the treatment of initialization to future work.\\ (ii) We will see below that $J_\abg^R$ has the KL-property with $\varphi(t) = ct^{1-\theta}$, for $c > 0$ and $\theta \in [0,1)$.
+\begin{remark}{} Let us briefly note two observations with regard to Theorem \ref{LocalConvergence}: \begin{enumerate} \item[(a)] The main difficulty in characterizing the convergence radius is to characterize the KL-parameters $U$ and $\eta$ of $L$.
+Doing so for a non-convex functional like $J_\abg^R$ is a challenging task on its own and thus the main reason for us to defer the treatment of initialization to future work.\\ \item[(b)] We will see below that $J_\abg^R$ has the KL-property with $\varphi(t) = ct^{1-\theta}$, for $c > 0$ and $\theta \in [0,1)$.
 As \cite{attouch2010proximal} shows, a characterization of $\theta$ would determine the convergence speed of the alternating minimization of $L$.
 While \cite{li2013global} can be used to compute $\theta$ for piecewise convex polynomials, it is unclear how to do the same for non-convex polynomials.
-Addressing this more general issue would in particular provide a convergence speed analysis of ATLAS. } \end{remark}
+Addressing this more general issue would in particular provide a convergence speed analysis of ATLAS. \end{enumerate} \end{remark}